nwg-piotr/obbackup/README.md

 ![obbackup icon](http://nwg.pl/obbackup/images/icon.png)
 The script was designed for my personal use, so the selection of files to archive may not fit everyone.
 If you find it useful anyway, feel free to build, or just download and install the .tar.xz package (Arch Linux).
-The package, as well as the PKGBUILD file, you'll find in the `dist` folder.
+You'll find it in the `dist` folder, together with the PKGBUILD file.